 Sorry, earbuds and compressed digital streams don’t compete with the stereo sound that would fill a room when two correctly staged large speakers were cranked up.
 I can’t help think the vinyl version of Skrillex and Justin Bieber would sound better through a pair of Acoustic Research 3a stereo speakers than what you get when you stream it to a single Sonos.

 Does anyone seriously argue this?
+Are you with me here?

 The Long Playing (LP) record.